Hi, I'm Baimam Boukar 👋

 Research Domains

-AI for Space Systems
+AI for Earth and Space

 Selected Work